Part I

 It is a fire that runs through the Entangled Firmament: able to forge or to shatter.

-Philosophers have long wrestled with this idea, and Nietzsche gave one influential name to this relentless drive: the will to power—life’s urge toward expression, expansion, and overcoming resistance.
+One influential psychological name for this relentless drive comes from Nietzsche: the will to power—life’s urge toward expression, expansion, and overcoming resistance.

 We use this here as a psychological model: a practical lens for inner dynamics.1